Sara-Mosteller/Analyze_Large_Behavioral_Dataset/README.md

 >Dataset 2 contains one experiment and 3849 datasets of 120-130 trials in a single session from the following paper:

-**Balaban, H., Fukuda, K., & Luria, R. (2019).
+>Balaban, H., Fukuda, K., & Luria, R. (2019).
 What can half a million change detection trials tell us about visual working memory?
-Cognition, 191, 103984
+Cognition, 191, 103984.

-The data and corresponding documentation can be accessed here: **https://osf.io/mzs9e/
+>The data and corresponding documentation can be accessed here: **https://osf.io/mzs9e/

-The scripts expect the following structure:
+>The scripts expect the following structure:

 ```
 main_directory/